Abduction of Jonila Castro and Jhed Tamano: History

 On September 19, 2023, they surfaced in a press conference by the National Task Force to End Local Communist Armed Conflict (NTF-ELCAC), the Armed Forces of the Philippines (AFP), and the local government of Plaridel, Bulacan.
 Instead of saying that they were rebel returnees or members of the New People's Army, they said that they were abducted by government forces and were forced to present themselves as rebels who had surrendered.
 Pressure from human rights groups, protesters, and Makabayan Congress representatives led to their immediate release.

 In January 2024, Lt.
 Col. Ronnel dela Cruz of the Philippine Army's 70th Infantry Battalion filed a defamation complaint against Castro and Tamano, claiming that Castro and Tamano's statements during the press conference embarrassed the AFP.

 On February 15, 2024, the Supreme Court of the Philippines granted two writs of amparo and habeas data as well as protection from the 70th Infantry Battalion of the AFP, members of the Philippine National Police Bataan, and the NTF-ELCAC in response to a charge of slander and grave oral defamation.
 The temporary protection order prohibited Lt.
 Col. Ronnel dela Cruz from approaching within one kilometer of Castro and Tamano.
 Despite these legal safeguards, Castro and Tamano subsequently claimed that they were still being tracked.

 In December 2024, Castro and Tamano sued government officials over their abduction and detention.
 The respondents were Lt.
 Col. Ronnel de la Cruz, the National Security Council's Jonathan Malaya, Niño Balagtas of the National Intelligence Coordinating Agency, and Lt.
 Col. Mario Jose Chico of the NTF-ELCAC for alleged violations of the Anti-Enforced or Involuntary Disappearance Act of 2012, the Anti-Torture Act of 2009, and the law on human and civil rights under custodial investigation.

 In June 2025, a Plaridel, Bulacan, court dismissed the defamation charges filed by dela Cruz against Castro and Tamano.

+In December 2025, the Supreme Court upheld the writs of amparo and habeas data issued to Castro and Tamano, dismissing the military and the police's motion questioning the protective writs.
+Environmental group Kalikasan said ruling exposed "the brazen tactics of state forces who abduct, harass, and terrorize those who dare defend the environment and fight for the rights of communities under attack."